sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/mixnodes.md

 Remember to restart your mix node process in order for the new description to be propogated
 :::

+### Upgrading your mix node

+* pause your mix node process
+* replace the existing binary with the newest binary (which you can either compile yourself or grab from our [releases page](https://github.com/nymtech/nym/releases))
+* re-run `init` with the same values as you used initially. **This will just update the config file, it will not overwrite existing keys**.
+* restart your mix node process with the new binary.

+> Do **not** use the `upgrade` command: there is a known error with the command that will be fixed in the next release.

 ### Displaying mix node information

 You can always check the details of your mix node with the `node-details` command: